NIPE-SYSTEMS/nipe-systems.de/README.md

 ./deploy.sh /srv/http
 ```

 where `/srv/http` is the deploy folder where the www-root is located.
+This needs the `discount` package to be available.
 The deploy script does the following steps:

 1. Copy files to webserver directory
 2. Generate index file
 2. Generate text files for projects

-More to be added in the future.

 ## Webhooks server